'You Look Amazing' and 'Thank You, Pa' — the Sweetest Moments You Didn't Hear at the Royal Wedding

 When Prince Harry’s dad Prince Charles walked Markle down the aisle after her own dad Thomas was unable to make it to the U.K., Harry kindly said, “Thank you, Pa,” once his bride had entered St. George’s Chapel.

-Then, when he was united with Markle, 36, at the alter, Prince Harry said to the Suits star, “You look amazing.
+Then, when he was united with Markle, 36, at the altar, Prince Harry said to the Suits star, “You look amazing.
 I’m so lucky.”

 Markle wore a silk gown designed by Clare Waight Keller for Givenchy featuring an open bateau neckline and sculpted waist.
 The train flowed in soft round folds cushioned by an underskirt in triple silk organza.
 The actress topped her look with an elegant updo accessorized with the Queen Mary Diamond Bandeau featuring a trim of hand-embroidered flowers from each of the 53 counties in the Commonwealth in threads and organza.
 The veil flowed for 16 feet.